Murder of Christopher Barrios Jr.: George Edenfield's competency

 On August 3, 2010, George Edenfield was ruled mentally incompetent to stand trial and was committed to a state mental hospital for evaluation.
 It will be the determination of psychologists and other mental health experts whether or not Edenfield will have a strong likelihood of becoming competent.

 Prior assaults

 David Edenfield was charged in 1994 with committing incest with his daughter and pleaded guilty.
 He was sentenced to ten years probation.

 George Edenfield was convicted of two counts of child molestation and given probation in May 1997.
 In September 2006, he was indicted for violating his probation by living less than 1000 ft from a park in downtown Brunswick and was ordered to move.
 On March 5, 2007, days before Christopher was abducted, Edenfield was sentenced to ten years probation.

 A state law banning convicted sex offenders from living within a thousand feet of parks, playgrounds, child-care facilities, schools, churches, swimming pools, and school bus stops was passed in 2006; however, the school bus stop provision was blocked by a federal judge pending his decision in a suit claiming this provision to be unconstitutional.
+Ironically, the Edenfields moved into the trailer park where Christopher lived because of this law: sheriffs' deputies told George Edenfield that he had to leave his home near downtown Brunswick because it was too close to a playground.